AG7GN/networking/hamwan-arden-home-README.md

 		set firewall name AREDN_LAN_LOCAL rule 10 state related enable set interfaces ethernet eth2 firewall local name AREDN_LAN_LOCAL

-1. Finally, let's apply the same rules to the HamWAN interface.
+1. Finally, let's apply the same rules to the HamWAN interface, and add some rules that will allow access to any AREDN services we want to make available on HamWAN.

 		set firewall name HAMWAN_IN default-action drop
 		set firewall name HAMWAN_IN rule 10 action accept